-The Data CD Properties must be completed before attempting a test simulation.
+The Data CD Properties must be completed before attempting a test simulation

-During a simulation, just as in actual recording, Media Maker will transfer all the data to the recorder.
-Unlike actual an recording, the CD/DVD/Blu-ray-recorder will not actually record the data to the disc.
+During a simulation, just as in actual recording, NTI Media Maker 9 will transfer all the data to the recorder, however unlike actual recording, the CD/DVD/Bluray-recorder will not actually record the data to the disc.
 Some older CD-recorders do not support such test simulations-in that case, you will not be able to perform this test.

-A To perform a test simulation:
+To perform a test simulation: